Understanding Code Violations in Virginia & Their Impact on Selling Your House

 There are important legal and financial things you need to know about selling your Virginia house as-is to a cash buyer:

-• Due Diligence: While selling as-is, buyers may still carry out due diligence, but it’s typically less intense than standard sales.
+- Due Diligence: While selling as-is, buyers may still conduct due diligence, but it’s typically less intensive than in standard sales.

 What legal considerations are important when selling as-is with code violations?